GreySkySpin/Actively-Unknown/README.md

 ## Licence

 Currently unlicensed.
 The work is shared in the spirit of collaboration and exploration, not appropriation.
-A more explicit licence (e.g. [CC0](https://creativecommons.org/publicdomain/zero/1.0/) or custom contributor agreement) may be added later.
+A more explicit licence may be added later.

 If you'd like to contribute or collaborate, reach out with your thoughts.
 Let’s build this carefully and consciously.